A great story from How to Become CEO, Jeffrey Fox’s first business bestseller, has stuck with me over the years:

-This story is a great example of what my business friend and colleague Neil Baron calls “the curse of too much knowledge.”
+This story is a great example of what my friend and product marketing consultant Neil Baron calls the “Curse of Too Much Knowledge.”

-- Go to the periphery.
-Communicate with co-workers in distant geographic regions, units exploring new technology and groups or ventures outside of the firm’s core market.
-Focus on the disconnects between what people living your products every day versus the “periphery” of the business.
+Go to the periphery.
+In addition to existing customers, communicate with co-workers in different departments, distant geographic regions, business units exploring new technology and others who are not personally “invested” in the technology.
+Discover the disconnects between subject matter experts living your products every day and the “periphery” of the business.

-- Talk to the “nons”, as in speaking with non-customers, non-employees and non-suppliers; those who do not interact with the company, whether for a particular reason (why?) or simply being unaware of your organization.
-What are their reactions to your product and value prop?
+Talk to the “nons”, as in speaking with non-customers, non-employees and non-suppliers; those who do not interact with the company, whether for a particular reason (why?) or simply being unaware of your organization.
+What are their reactions to your value proposition?
 Do they “get it” and express some interest in it?
 If not, why not?

 If you liked this article, you may also like: